thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 diffeomorphic behavior should be enforced.

 Peak-hopping errors in block-matching methods will result in non-diffeomorphic displacement maps.
 Since regularization helps to enforce diffeomorphic behavior with block-matching methods, it helps to remove peak-hopping errors in addition to generally improving the motion estimates.
+The motion estimates are improved by addressing quantization and decorrelation noise as well as addressing the "aperture" problem [Horn1981]_.
+The aperture problem recognizes that a block may not have derivatives in the image intensity in all directions, and it is difficult to determine displacement in directions where gradients are small.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Prior Efforts in Regularization